 The Center for China and Globalization (CCG) is a leading Chinese independent think tank based in Beijing.
 It is dedicated to the study of Chinese public policy and globalization.
 Boasting a strong research team, it enjoys an impressive record of publications and events with broad public policy impact.
 CCG’s research agenda centers on China’s growing role in the world, drawing from issues of global migration, foreign relations, international trade and investment, homegrown MNCs and other topics pertaining to regional and global governance.

 Two well-known scholars, Dr. Wang Huiyao and Dr. Miao Lu, founded the CCG in 2008.
 Today near 100 in-house researchers and staff serve this thinking hub with subsidiaries and divisions spanning across China including Shanghai, Shenzhen, Guangzhou and Qingdao.

-The think tank is co-chaired by three eminent Chinese: Long Yongtu, former Vice Minister of the Chinese Ministry of Commerce and chief negotiator for China’s accession into the WTO; He Yafei, former Vice Minister of the Chinese Ministry of Foreign Affairs; Ronnie Chen, Hong Kong tycoon and philanthropist.
+The think tank is co-chaired by three eminent Chinese: Long Yongtu, former Vice Minister of the Chinese Ministry of Commerce and chief negotiator for China’s accession into the WTO; He Yafei, former Vice Minister of the Chinese Ministry of Foreign Affairs; Ronnie Chen, Hong Kong real estate entrepreneur and philanthropist.
 The advisory board represents a constellation of prominent figures from academia, business and policy-making communities at home and abroad.